-Morton Pottery antique vegetable shaped planters are a must have for every garden.
-Morton pottery was among the most popular in the United States and sold in nearly every city and town.
-It's among the most affordable antique collectibles and widely available.
+Morton pottery was once one of the most popular manufacturers of pottery in the United States, and it was sold in nearly every city and town.
+It's also among the most affordable antique collectibles, and pieces are widely available for collectors.

 History of Morton Pottery

-The term "Morton pottery" can refer to the work from any number of different companies located in Morton, Illinois.
+The term "Morton pottery" refers to the work of several companies that were all located in Morton, Illinois.
 Morton pottery was produced in the late 1800s through the late 1970s.
 These companies included:

 - Cliftwood Art Potteries/M. Rapp and Sons